 At least 5 to 6

 The game is played in two teams.
 The line of cones separates them.
 The area for each team has a jail area and a flag area( where the flags are kept).
 The players from the opposite team have to take the flags and run away to their area.
-If the player is caught in the opposite team area, he is supposed to stay in the area designated as jail area.
+If the player is caught in the opposite team area, he is supposed to stay in the area designated as the jail area.

 easy-to-play-minor-games